Home

 7.1 Diagramming Linking Verbs

-Your Mini Lesson on Linking Verbs
+Your Mini Lesson on Intransitive Linking Verbs

 Linking verbs, the fourth and final verb type, link the subject to either a noun that renames it or an adjective that describes it.